sodafoundation/documentation/content/guides/user-guides/orchestration/_index.md

 Please refer to this guide or release notes first for any known issues or workarounds available.
 Issues related to Orchestration can be raised at https://github.com/opensds/orchestration/issues

 ## Overview
-OpenSDS Capri release provides pre-defined service catalogs.
+SODA Capri release provides pre-defined service catalogs.
 Service catalogs serves specific purpose and abstracts the underlying actions from end-user.
 End user can create instances of these services and check the status.
-User can see the entities through OpenSDS dashboard or use OpenSDS CLIs to check it from console.
+User can see the entities through SODA dashboard or use SODA CLIs to check it from console.
-OpenSDS Orchestration service acts as the facilitator to orchestrate actions between OpenSDS dashboard, Orchestration Manager and the OpenSDS backend.
-Currently OpenSDS supports StackStorm (https://docs.stackstorm.com/overview.html) as the Orchestration Manager.
+SODA Orchestration service acts as the facilitator to orchestrate actions between SODA dashboard, Orchestration Manager and the SODA backend.
+Currently SODA supports StackStorm (https://docs.stackstorm.com/overview.html) as the Orchestration Manager.
 It uses Mistral workflows in StackStorm.

 ## Installation
-Please refer https://github.com/opensds/orchestration/blob/master/docs/INSTALL.md to install OpenSDS and all the required components of Orchestration.
+Please refer https://github.com/opensds/orchestration/blob/master/docs/INSTALL.md to install SODA and all the required components of Orchestration.

 ## Orchestrating workflows
-OpenSDS currently have two types of pre-defined services to orchestrate the workflows.
+SODA currently have two types of pre-defined services to orchestrate the workflows.
 Volume Provisioning and Bucket Migration.
-User can define their own customized workflows and write the actions to orchestrate it through OpenSDS.
+User can define their own customized workflows and write the actions to orchestrate it through SODA.
 Check 'Customized workflows' section below.
-Apart from OpenSDS dashboard, user can directly use the REST Apis to achieve the required tasks.
+Apart from SODA dashboard, user can directly use the REST Apis to achieve the required tasks.

 {{% notice note %}}
 Please refer to the OpenAPI-specs of Orchestration for more details.
 [Click Here <i class="fas fa-external-link-alt"></i>](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/opensds/orchestration/master/openapi-spec/swagger.yaml)
 {{% /notice%}}

 #### Prerequisites
-    a) OpenSDS is installed and user can log-in into the Dashboard
+    a) SODA is installed and user can log-in into the Dashboard
     b) All the required components are installed and running properly

 ## Services
-OpenSDS installation will provide the services available for orchestrating the tasks.
+SODA installation will provide the services available for orchestrating the tasks.
 ![Services](orchestration_services.PNG?raw=true "Services")

 ### Volume Provisioning